awslabs/k8s-network-policy-migrator/README.md

 ```

 ### Convert

-- **`convert`:**
-* Converts your existing Calico and Cilium network policies to kubernetes native network policy and stores them in a directory called `converted_network_policies`.
+Converts your existing Calico and Cilium network policies to kubernetes native network policy and stores them in a directory called `converted_network_policies`.
 Make sure to provide the required `--input` argument, for example:

 ```
 ./netpol_migrator.sh convert --input collected_network_policies